sebjf/dazmaxbridge/Readme.txt

 Why is it needed?

-Interchange formats are limited, by their design (OBJ - no skinning data) or implementation (FBX - buggy) making the transfer of assets time consuming and frustrating.
+Interchange formats are limited, by their design (e.g. OBJ - no skinning data) or implementation (e.g. FBX - buggy) making the transfer of assets time consuming and frustrating.

+What does it do?

+Take a set of props or figures from Daz, and create counterparts in Max, complete with all world transforms, morphs, skinning data and materials which operate in Max just how they did in Daz.

 How does it do it?